Kraken-CI/website/docs/guide-intro.md

 ## Assumptions

-* We are using fresh Kraken installation using Docker Compose with built-in Agent running in Docker as well.
+We are using fresh Kraken installation using Docker Compose with built-in Agent running in Docker as well.
+Installation instruction can be found in [Installation chapter](installation.md).

 ## Project Preparation